Killian-Townsend/RStool/README.md

 - Max network fluid capactity
 - Max network item capacity

-In stacks, you put the items you want it to export and monitor A stack is a table used by RS to define items
+In stacks, you put the items you want it to export and monitor</br>
+A stack is a table used by RS to define items</br>
-Not all categories are required, the ones you put in are the ones, the program will search for Example Fluid: `{name="water", label="Water", amount=1000.0}` Example Item: `{name="minecraft:dirt", size=1234, label="Dirt"}`
+Not all categories are required, the ones you put in are the ones, the program will search for</br>
+Example Fluid: `{name="water", label="Water", amount=1000.0}`</br>
+Example Item: `{name="minecraft:dirt", size=1234, label="Dirt"}`

 Example config